-PV installed capacity in the U.S. has been increasing rapidly in the last few years, growing from a mere 4 MW in 2000 to 25,592 MW at the end of 2015.
+PV installed capacity in the U.S. has been increasing rapidly in the last few years, growing from a mere 4 MW in 2000 to 40,611 MW at the end of 2016.
 Figure 6-10 shows the annual and the cumulative installed capacity of grid-connected PV systems in the U.S.

-Figure 6-10: Grid-connected U.S. PV installed 2000 to 2015 (Data source: SEIA [15])
+Figure 6-10: Grid-connected U.S. PV installed 2000 to 2016 (Data source: SEIA [4])

 The main factors behind this rapid expansion have been state and federal financial incentives, state renewable portfolio standards (RPS) with specific provisions for solar technologies and the declining costs of PV panels.
-At the state level, 21 states and the District of Columbia have a RPS with a specific quota for solar or for customer-side distributed generation.
+At the state level, 22 states and the District of Columbia have a RPS with a specific quota for solar or for customer-side distributed generation.
 PV systems are the most common renewable energy technologies in use for residential customer-side distributed generation.
-Figure 6-11 shows the various forms of solar provisions in state RPSs.
-Sixteen states and the District of Columbia offer rebates for PV projects and 46 states offer some form of financial incentive for PV projects [16].
+Figure 6-11 shows the various forms of solar provisions in state RPS.
+Twenty two states and the District of Columbia have a renewable portfolio standard with solar or distributed generation provision [13].

-Figure 6-11: Renewable portfolio standards with solar carve-outs (Source: DSIRE [16])
+Figure 6-11: Renewable portfolio standards with solar carve-outs (Source: DSIRE [13])